by Anne Calder | Photos by Daphne Backman

 Spain’s Olivia Smart & Adrian Diaz were fourth with 191.01 points.
 Tiffany Zagorski & Jonathan Guerreiro of Russia scored 181.82 and placed fifth; Christina Carreira & Anthony Ponomarenko of the United States were sixth with 180.55 points.

 - Madison Hubbell & Zachary Donohue are 2018 Grand Prix Final gold medalists.

-- Americans Christina Carreira & Anthony Ponomarenko are two-time World Junior Champion medalists.
+- Americans Christina Carreira & Anthony Ponomarenko are two-time World Junior Championship medalists.

 - Russians Sophia Shevchenko & Igor Eremenko are the 2018/19 Junior Grand Prix gold and 2019 World Junior bronze medalists.

 - Alexandra Stepanova & Ivan Bukin won their 12th Grand Prix medal in Las Vegas.